Zachary-Holden-Evraz/Zumbach_Merge/Updates.md

 # Zumbach_Merge
 This .exe file will merge each piece of Steel (with several .csv files) into one excel file.
+Download the archive files (zip.001, zip.002) and use 7zip to extract them.
+That will give you the .exe file

 Improvements made on 11/28:
 Implemented a start/stop button
-  This will allow the user to stop the macro at any time without the risk of corrupting the main file This also improves the performance of the macro since it the start button puts it onto its own thread
+  This will allow the user to stop the macro at any time without the risk of corrupting the main file This also improves the performance of the macro since it the start button puts it onto its own thread The start button must be pressed before the macro will begin

 Quick run down of improvements to the macro as of 11/21/22: